tkoskine/ahven/doc/manual/en/source/manual.rst

 =========

 Directory *janusada* contains project file creation scripts for Janus/Ada.
-By default, the scripts assume Janus/Ada to be installed to directory *C:\\Janus312\\*.
+By default, the scripts take the Janus/Ada installation directory from JAWSII environment variable.
+If the variable is empty, the scripts assume Janus/Ada to be installed to directory *C:\\JanusAda\\*.
 If that is not the case, change the path from file *prepare.bat*.

 .. code-block:: bat